Skip to main content

 });

-const lowStock = inventory.records.filter(
+const lowStock = inventory.filter((item) => item.value.quantity < threshold);

 if (lowStock.length > 0) {

-console.log(`⚠️ Low stock alert for ${storeId}:`);
+console.log(`[ALERT] Low stock for ${storeId}:`);

 lowStock.forEach((item) => {